 I sincerely enjoy hearing from readers.
 Your positive comments, questions, and topic suggestions give me ideas for new content.
 After more than nine hundred blog posts here and on my old blog, I fear that I have covered all the topics you might find interesting.

 A variation of “How do you find your style?” is a question I get often.
-Whether you are building a wardrobe, decorating your home or creating a flower garden, my thought is that you should add only the items that give you joy.
-After that, it is simply a matter of arranging those elements in a pleasing way.
+Whether you are building a wardrobe, decorating your home, or creating a flower garden, my thought is that you should add only the items that give you joy.
+After that, it is merely a matter of arranging those elements in a pleasing way.

 Prints are a rare item in my wardrobe.
 In warmer weather, I sometimes wear a repeating geometric print top with clean lines and a loose flowing style.
 When I showed you this navy and white Clara Sunwoo top from ShopMyFairLady.com in an earlier video, some of you expressed surprise because it is shorter and has a print on one side.
-If the print had covered the whole top and included more color, I would not have found it interesting at all.
-These are the details that make the pieces we are drawn to work with our style.
+If the pattern had covered the whole top and included more color, I would not have found it interesting at all.
+These are the details that make the pieces we are drawn to, work with our style.
 Adding a long necklace with tunics helps to break the horizontal line created by my ample bust.
 Nude shoes and white pants create a long sleek line.
-Navy shoes would have created another color break which would have made my legs look shorter.
-Knowing what you like is one thing, putting it all together to flatter your shape is the icing on the cake.
+Navy shoes would have created another color break, which would have made my legs look shorter.
+Knowing what you like is one thing; putting it all together to flatter your shape is the icing on the cake.

 Mr. Mickey and I often enjoy a mid-week break by having a late lunch at Gourmet and Company.
 Last week, as we were leaving, we ran into Chef John outside.
 He is a truly gifted artist who creates dishes that are both a feast for the eyes and the palate.
 He is also one of the nicest people you will ever meet.